 Avatar is reportedly the most expensive movie ever made and only lost its box office crown for the top-selling global release of all time in 2019 when Avengers: Endgame took top spot.
-13 years on, we’re getting Avatar 2 with another incredible budget of 250 million dollars to bring the story back to life on the big screen.
+13 years on, we’re getting Avatar 2 (officially titled Avatar: The Way of Water) with another incredible budget of 250 million dollars to bring the story back to life on the big screen.

 Sam Worthington and Zoe Saldana reprise their roles as Jake Sully and Ney’tiri as we learn they’ve now formed their own family in Pandora.
 But all is not well in this sequel as an ancient threat forces them out of their home and ignites a war that must be fought against the humans.
 We’ve waited a long time for this one.

 - Cast: Hiam Abbass, Goran Visnjic, Jamie Clayton